 You should then arrange a viewing of the property.

-The next step is to contact us and apply for financial assistance from the Rent Deposit Guarantee Scheme.
+You will then need to contact us and apply for the Rent Deposit Guarantee Scheme.

-We may also need to view the property and carry out an inspection, if this has not already been done.
+We may also need to view the property and carry out an inspection.

-We can help with negotiating the terms of the scheme with the landlord should you need assistance, or can discuss the scheme with the landlord if they would like more information.
+We can help reach agreement with the landlord on the terms of the scheme.
+We can also discuss the scheme with the landlord if they would like more information.